Home > Interview > “We are Dedicated to Drive Innovation Throughout the Middle East”

 Looking forward, Emirates Glass will further expand its footprint across the GCC and the Middle Eastern region.
 By 2020 we aim to be the preferred glazing supplier in at least three more countries, with a wide range of products fulfilling the current and upcoming green building regulations.

 Emirates Tower, Dubai

-Of course we will continue to focus on the development of energy efficient glass solutions and special products that will further transform the landscape from regular buildings to pieces of art and architectural ingenuity.
-We are committed and dedicated to drive innovation throughout the Middle East and beyond and strive to be even closer to the creative minds within architecture firms, while improving our service to customers and maintaining steady and stable growth.
+Of course, we will continue to focus on the development of energy-efficient glass solutions and special products that will further transform the landscape from regular buildings to pieces of art and architectural ingenuity.
+We are committed and dedicated to driving innovation throughout the Middle East and beyond and strive to be even closer to the creative minds within architecture firms while improving our service to customers and maintaining steady and stable growth.